-The soup is thick, creamy, and incredibly flavorful; make sure you use really flavorful chicken stock because the flavor of the chicken stock itself is a basic part of making the broccoli cheddar soup delicious.
+The soup is hearty, creamy, and incredibly flavorful; make sure you use really flavorful chicken stock because the flavor of the chicken stock itself is a basic part of making the broccoli cheddar soup delicious.
 You won’t get the same flavor if you just used water or only milk, it’ll turn out bland.

 And the cheese y’all.
 As I always say when using cheese in soups and sauces: grate your own, and add it in over low (or no) heat.

-The dust on pre-shredded cheese makes it more difficult to melt cheese, and sharp cheddar is a harder cheese so it’s a little more finicky when it melts anyway and if you make the cheese too hot, it can break and get grainy and gross in your soup.
+The dust on pre-shredded cheese makes it more difficult to melt cheese, and sharp cheddar is a harder cheese so it’s a little more finicky when it melts and if you make the cheese too hot, it can break and get grainy and gross in your soup.

-If you want to use mild cheddar, American cheese, Velveeta, colby, or whatever melts easier for you, go ahead!
-It’s your broccoli cheese soup, hon.
-Eat on.
+If you want to use mild cheddar, American cheese, Velveeta, colby, or whatever melts easier for you, do it!
+It’s your broccoli cheese soup, honey.